 Pro tip: Never enter personal information or sensitive business information on a website that is not secure!

-2. Look for signs of phishing.
+2. Look for signs of phishing

 3. Research the business location

-4. Check with the Better Business Bureau
+4. Check with agencies like the Better Business Bureau

 Even if the loan company has an online presence, that doesn’t necessarily mean that its operations aren’t predatory.
-Check the Better Business Bureau website to learn more about whether the lender is worth working with.
-You’ll typically see a letter grade from A+ to F, along with reasons for the grade.
+Check the Better Business Bureau website to learn more about the company.
+In some cases, you’ll also be able to read customer reviews, which can give you a better idea of what to expect.

-Lenders want your business, but they shouldn’t be desperate for it.
 If you feel like the person you’re dealing with is overly aggressive or manipulative, it might be a sign that they’re trying to fluster you and make you feel like you need to make a decision before you get all the facts.

 If you feel uncomfortable about the process at any time, take a step back and consider why you feel that way and whether you should continue.